 Dr. Cohen frequently teaches Executive Education courses on public speaking, persuasive communication, and business writing.
 He has created custom courses and leadership development programs for Fortune 500 companies and government agencies.
 Dr. Cohen is a core faculty member for the Executive Certificate in Business Communication and previously served as the Academic Program Director for Executive Education.

-Prior to his academic career, Dr. Cohen spent several years working in the private sector.
+Before his academic career, Dr. Cohen spent several years working in the private sector.
 He was an assistant vice president and team leader at Bank of America and later became a senior strategy consultant at IBM Global Business Services.
 In addition, Dr. Cohen was the founder and chairman of Friends for Life of America, a national nonprofit organization that improves the quality of life for pediatric cancer patients and their families.

 - PhD, Communication, University of Maryland